ng-/ng/readme.md

 	})
 ```

+##### Specifying Location
-- Each method includes a client and server property if you wish to register the function in only one place.
+Each method includes a client and server property if you wish to register the function in only one place.
 ```javascript
 	//this factory is the equivalent of the two below .factory('dependent', function($q)